faranalytics/scalability/README.md

 Each call to `Greeter.greet` will run in a one of the 10 spawned Worker threads.

 ### Create `service.ts`.
-This is the module that contains the `Greeter` Service App.
+This is the scaled module specified in the options of the `createServicePool` helper function.
+It contains the `Greeter` Service App.
 The `createServicePool` helper function will create 10 instances of `service.js`.

 #### Import the `createWorkerService` helper function
 ```ts